 What is an Irish Judgment?

 An Irish judgment is registered at the Four Courts in Dublin when you fail to repay money owed to a claimant.
-Judgments only appear on our Register if the claimant has paid to have the judgment registered at the court.
+Judgments only appear on the Register if the claimant has paid to have the judgment registered at the court.

 Use TrustOnline when you need to check the Register